 Annual Alumni Survey

 The Department of Counselor Education conducts an annual survey of the previous year’s graduating class.
-For the class of 2017, 33 surveys were sent electronically and 76 percent of the graduates returned our annual survey.
-The following data came from that survey and the National Counselor Examination report for October 2017 and April 2016:
+For the class of 2019, 46 surveys were sent electronically and 48% (18% CMHC, 55% SC, 18% RC, 9% FC) of the graduates returned our annual survey.
+The following data came from that survey and the National Counselor Examination report for October 2018 and April and October 2019:

 Job Placement Rate

-Of the 25 alumni who returned the survey, 19 (76 percent) were seeking employment specifically in the counseling field.
-Eighteen (95 percent) of the 19 were employed in the counseling field when they returned the survey and one (5 percent) still seeking employment in counseling.
+Of the 22 alumni who returned the survey, 28% were seeking employment specifically in the counseling field, and 75% were employed in the counseling field when they returned the survey.

 Job Titles and Employment Settings